-It's important to note that each and every African grey parrot will possess its own unique personality.
+It's important to note that each and every parrot will possess its own unique personality, which you'll need to take into account before investing in their African Grey parrot cage.
 Don't assume that all Congo or Timneh parrots will exhibit the same behavior, because this simply isn't true.
 Parrots develop their own characteristics as they grow and develop.

 The Congo African Grey can be found in Kenya, Tanzania and Southeastern Ivory Coast.
 They are also generally more abundant as household pets in contrary to the Timneh African Greys.